 - University of Texas, Austin Pollen Trackers Project, Dec 2019 – Feb 2020

 - NRCS guide: Beneficial trees for wildlife in WGCP NRCS.

 - Texas Tree Planting Online Guide, by Texas A&M Forest Service, suggested by Rob Grotty

 - New smartphone app to ID trees by taking a leaf picture – LeafSnap – and their great ID website LeafSnap.

-- The best tree ID web site, comprehensive with great photos of details is Virginia Tech Dept of Forestry – Dendrology.
+- Another great tree ID web site, comprehensive with great photos of details is Virginia Tech Dept of Forestry – Dendrology.